jawadchughtai6/spotify-insight/README.md

 - You have created a Spotify app following the [app settings guide](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/).

 ### Update .env.development
-Using the credentials obtained from the Spotify app, update the following in .env.development
+Using the credentials obtained from the Spotify app, and the desired seeds, update the following in .env.development
-- `Update CLIENT_ID`
+- `CLIENT_ID`
-- `Update CLIENT_SECRET`
+- `CLIENT_SECRET`
-- `Update USERNAME`
+- `USERNAME`

-The username can be any alias name against the above credentials.
+The `USERNAME` can be any alias name against the above credentials.
 Add them as per wish.

+Recommendations are generated based on the available information for a given seed entity and matched against similar artists and tracks.
+If there is sufficient information about the provided seeds, a list of tracks will be returned.
+Please note that a default set of values have been set in the environment so updating the following is optional.
+For more information, use [this](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-recommendations) as a guide.
+- `SEED_ARTIST`
+- `SEED_GENRES`
+- `SEED_TRACKS`

-### Runing the containers
+### Running the containers
 - `docker-compose -f docker-compose.dev.yml up --build`

 ### Initial database dump